-Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for permanent adoption, after expiration of the required 60-day comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the April 2020 Regents meeting.
-Furthermore, pursuant to SAPA

-203(1), the earliest effective date of the proposed rule, if adopted at April meeting would be April 22, 2020, the date the Notice of Adoption would be published in the State Register.
+The proposed amendment was presented to the Professional Practice Committee for recommendation and to the Full Board for adoption as an emergency action at the December 2019 meeting of the Board of Regents, effective December 28, 2019.
+Since the Board of Regents meets at fixed intervals, the earliest the proposed rule can be presented for permanent adoption, after expiration of the required 60-day comment period provided for in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), would be the April 6-7, 2020 Regents meeting.
+Furthermore, pursuant to SAPA 203(1), the earliest effective date of the proposed rule, if adopted at the April meeting would be April 22, 2020, the date the Notice of Adoption would be published in the State Register.
+However, the December emergency rule will expire on March 8, 2020.
+If the rule were to lapse, it would impede the ability of the Department to issue restricted licenses for clinical laboratory technologists in toxicology, which could adversely impact the public's access to the services these licensees provide in this State.

-Therefore, emergency action is necessary at the December 2019 meeting for the preservation of the public health and general welfare in order to immediately conform the Rules of the Board of Regents and the Regulations of the Commissioner of Education to the requirements of Chapter 227, which becomes effective December 28, 2019 and to ensure that procedures and standards are in place to license individuals by the effective date of the statutory licensure requirement for a restricted license for clinical laboratory technologists in toxicology, thereby enabling such practitioners to be licensed in a timely manner to meet the health care needs of the residents of New York State.
+Therefore, a second emergency action is necessary at the March 2020 meeting for the preservation of the public health and general welfare in order to immediately conform the Rules of the Board of Regents and the Regulations of the Commissioner of Education to the requirements of Chapter 227 of the Laws of 2019, effective March 9, 2020, which establishes a new restricted license for clinical laboratory technologists in toxicology as long as certain requirements are met and allows individuals employed by a New York State Department of Health certified laboratory who meet the requirements for a restricted license to receive a certification allowing them to perform toxicology laboratory services and to ensure that the emergency adoption taken at the December meeting remains in effect until the proposed rule can be permanently adopted.

 It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the April 2020 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rule makings.
-However, since the emergency regulation will expire before the April Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the March 2020 Regents meeting.